GSAPP-CDP/Smorgasbord/src/content/modules/12-rhino-intro/12-3_rhino-3d.md

 ![vector reference drawings](images/12-3/vector-reference.png#img-full)
 *Imported Vector Drawings*

-Start by **scaling the drawings** so that the "standard" volumes are 13.2 meters by 5 meters (these drawings are not all at the same scale, so you need to resize them separately).
+Start by **scaling the drawings** so that the "standard" volumes are 13.2 meters by 5 meters (these drawings are not all at the same scale, so resize them individually).
 You can double-check that you've gotten the scale right by measuring the widths of the windows.

 We won't be using the greenish lines describing the patterns of the concrete and stone, and it would clean things up if we got rid of them.
 Since all this linework was placed on the same layer when we imported it, the easiest way to do this is by selecting one of the lines, using `SelColor` to select all the other lines that have the same color, and then deleting them.